A Giant List Of Common Social Fears

 - Having to work the room at networking events

-- Asking friends and former employees or internship supervisors about job prospects
+- Asking friends, former employees, or internship supervisors about job prospects

 - The idea of generally having to sell and promote yourself